 The water supply to people living in these suburbs is currently supplied from Silvan Reservoir.
 The water is pumped through pipes to a pumping and treatment station, located in Kallista, for disinfection before being supplied to customers.
 A new fluoridation plant will be constructed at this treatment station site .

 Once the new fluoridation plant has been constructed, Melbourne Water will conduct a series of tests to check it is operating as it should.
-At this stage, we expect customers will start receiving a fluoridated water supply from September 2018.
+At this stage, we expect customers will start receiving a fluoridated water supply from early 2019.

-Constructing the fluoridation plant will occur between April and July 2018, subject to good weather.
+Constructing the fluoridation plant will be completed in late 2018, subject to good weather.